 - Check the temperature of your bath or dishwater with your elbow, not your hand or foot.

-- Consider installing handrails in your bathtub or shower, as well as antislip bath mats.
+- Install handrails in your bathtub or shower.

-- Do not stay in one position for too long.
-Get up and move around a couple times each hour.
+- Don’t stay in one position for too long.
+Get up and move around a couple of times each hour.
 This is especially important for those whose work involves sitting for long periods at a desk.

 Even if you have a family history of this disorder, you can help prevent its onset by doing the following: